ilavarasuej/time_series_forecast/README.md

-#time_series_forecast

-Time Series EDA
+## Time Series Dataset EDA
-[1] Loading the dataset and converting into datetime format [2] Check for missing value
+- Loading the dataset and converting into datetime format
+- Check for missing value
-[3] Monthly frequency analysis
+- Monthly frequency analysis
-[4] Decompose the series for trend and seasonality
+- Decompose the series for trend and seasonality
-[5] Rolling Mean and Standard deviation
+- Rolling Mean and Standard deviation
-[6] ACF and PACF check
+- ACF and PACF check
-[7] Stationary check
+- Stationary check

+## Time Series Model

+- Selection of trend and seasonal parameters P, Q using auto arima
+- Train the dataset using SARIMA
+- Forecast using the model